digrouz/docker-transmission/README.md

 ### `DOCKMAILDOMAIN`

 This variable is not mandatory and specifies the address where the mail appears to come from for user authentication.
 Do not specify any if mail notifications are not required.

+### `DOCKNOTIFTYPE`

+This variable is not mandatory and specifies which type of notifications with be sent by Transmission when a torrent is completed.
+Valid values are `mail` or `telegram`.

+### `DOCKTELEGRAMBOTTOKEN`

+This variable is not mandatory and specifices what Telegram Bot Token will be used to send notifications when a torrent is completed.

+### `DOCKTELEGRAMCHATID`

+This variable is not mandatory and specifices what Telegram Chat ID will be used to send notifications when a torrent is completed.

 ### `DOCKUPGRADE`